Lucas Zelarayán

-Lucas Manuel Zelarayán (Լուկաս Մանուել Զելարայան; born 20 June 1992) is a professional footballer who plays as an attacking midfielder for Argentine Primera División club Belgrano.
+Lucas Manuel Zelarayán (Լուկաս Մանուել Զելարայան; born 20 June 1992) is a professional footballer who plays as an attacking midfielder for and captains Argentine Primera División club Belgrano.
 Born in Argentina, he represents the Armenia national team.

 He began his professional career with Belgrano in the Argentine Primera División in 2012, moving in 2016 to Tigres UANL in the Liga MX.
 He won three league titles and as many Campeón de Campeones tournaments, before an $8 million transfer to the Columbus Crew in 2020.
 In his first year in Major League Soccer, he won the MLS Cup, scoring twice and assisting once in a 3–0 final win over Seattle Sounders FC and being named MLS Cup Most Valuable Player.
 In July 2023, he transferred to Al-Fateh for an undisclosed fee.

 Club career

 Youth career and Belgrano

 Born in Córdoba, Argentina, Zelarayán was nicknamed "El Chino" (The Chinese) from his childhood and kept the nickname during his career.
 He played his youth football at Las Estrellas, Universitario, and Atalaya, and is a Belgrano youth graduate.
 He made his senior debut on 25 April 2012, coming on as a second-half substitute for Lucas Parodi in a 2–1 away loss against Rosario Central, for the season's Copa Argentina.

 Zelarayán made his Primera División debut on 2 March 2013, replacing Jorge Velázquez in a 2–0 away loss against Newell's Old Boys.
 His first professional goal came on 7 April of the following year, as he scored the winner in a 2–1 home defeat of River Plate.

 On 5 December 2014, after becoming a regular starter, Zelarayán extended his contract until 2018.

 On 5 December 2015, amid transfer speculation, Zelarayán played his last game for Belgrano, versus Colón in the Liguilla Pre Sudamericana, where he was given the captain's armband and an emotional farewell by the fans.
 Over 55,000 spectators chanted his name in unison to bid him farewell.